ronanglee/GenFreqs/README.md

 Note
 - Only works for non-linear molecules
 - Should not be used in production calculations
-- No format checking is done for input files
+- No format checking is done on input files

   ## Installation
   Firstly, clone into the repository